 Green Hydrogen

-In our mission to lead the energy transition, Iberdrola is spearheading the development of green hydrogen with over 50 projects in eight countries.
+On our mission to lead the energy transition, Iberdrola is spearheading the development of green hydrogen.

-The Puertollano (Ciudad Real) plant consist of a 100 MW photovoltaic solar plant, a lithium-ion battery system with a storage capacity of 20 MWh and one of the largest electrolytic hydrogen production systems in the world (20 MW).
-All from 100% renewable sources.
+Iberdrola's Puertollano (Ciudad Real) plant, located in Ciudad Real, consists of a 100 MW photovoltaic solar plant, a lithium-ion battery storage system with a capacity of 20 MWh, and one of the world's largest hydrogen-production systems via electrolysis (20 MW), all powered by 100% renewable sources.

 Green hydrogen plant for industrial use